Is Coconut Oil Good or Bad for You? Exploring the benefits and myths of coconut oil.

 This means I have a lazy movie day now and then.
 But I am regularly active and lazy days on the couch are not happening weekly!

-And yes, this means I use coconut oil and butter, for that matter.
+And yes, this means I use coconut oil and butter.
 And I won’t stop.
 We all need a little fat in our lives and while I strive to get most of it from unsaturated forms like nuts, avocados, and olive oils, I will eat red meat, bacon, butter, and coconut oil on occasion.

 While I have researched these facts to an extent, I am not a doctor and you should always listen to what your physician advises you to do.